FreeFallRush/Memory-Card/README.md

 ## Technologies Used

 - **React**: JavaScript library for building user interfaces.
+- **TypeScript**: Superset of JavaScript for type safety and improved developer experience.
 - **CSS**: Used for styling the components and layouts.
 - **useState & useEffect**: React hooks for managing state and side effects.
 - **Pokemon API**: Used to fetch images of Pokemon for the game cards.